 Tom Harford Discusses How Prison Education Programs Are Essential for Positive Social Change

-Former Columbia Dean Tom Harford discusses how prison education systems are essential to positive social change.NEW YORK, NY, UNITED STATES, September 4, 2020 /EINPresswire.com/ -- Education is the gateway to opportunity.
+Former Columbia Dean Tom Harford discusses how prison education systems are essential to positive social change.NEW YORK, NEW YORK, UNITED STATES, September 8, 2020 /EINPresswire.com/ -- Education is the gateway to opportunity.
 It can allow people of varying social and economic statuses to advance through increased earning, networking, and more.
 Former Columbia Dean Tom Harford is now a consultant who specializes in learning solutions for individuals.
 One group of individuals in which he takes a particular interest are those currently incarcerated.

 Tom Harford helps create educational programs for incarcerated and formerly incarcerated individuals.
 He recently explained how prison education systems are an essential part of reducing recidivism and keeping these individuals from returning to the prison system once they've served their sentences.